tudelft-iv/view-of-delft-dataset/README.md

 By requesting access, the researcher agrees to use and handle the data according to the [license](https://intelligent-vehicles.org/datasets/view-of-delft/view-of-delft-dataset-research-use-license).
 See furthermore our [privacy statement](https://intelligent-vehicles.org/datasets/view-of-delft/privacy-statement).

-After validating the researcher’s association to a research institue, we will send an email containing password protected download link(s) of the VoD dataset.
+After validating the researcher’s association to a research institute, we will send an email containing password protected download link(s) of the VoD dataset.
 Sharing these links and/or the passwords is strictly forbidden (see licence).

 In case of questions of problems, please send an email to a.palffy at tudelft.nl.
 <br>